cpressey/Ahead-of-Time-eval/README.md

 the "standard" one, or by manipulating the quoted form and replacing referents with other values.

-(Runtime values for ergonomic macros, meanwhile, are passed in as arguments to formed functions.
-There appear to be extra measures of "hygiene defense" in doing it this way: in the definition of the the names of these arguments will shadow any enclosing binding, instead of re-using it; and if a function does refer to bindings that aren't known ahead-of-time, it won't be computed ahead-of-time itself.
-If the language supports some way of annotating what is expected to be computed ahead-of-time, it could, e.g., warn the user in this case.
-But these measures are perhaps minor in the scheme of things.)
+Runtime values for ergonomic macros, meanwhile, are passed in as arguments to formed functions.
+The formed function does have formal arguments, and the possibility of using a name that collides with the name of a formal argument does exist; but there appear to be mitigating factors when doing things this way.
+Namely, the runtime values are always passed as arguments, and thus referred to by the formal name of the argument, which will shadow any pre- existing bindings for that name; and if a function does happen to refer to bindings that aren't known ahead of time, it won't be computed ahead of time itself.
+So if the language supports some way of annotating what is expected to be computed ahead of time, it could, e.g., warn the user in this case.

 Now, the statements in the above few paragraphs aren't untrue, but they're perhaps somewhat underwhelming.
 To get into why that is though, I think we